Trond Olsen

-Trond Olsen (born 5 February 1984) is a Norwegian former footballer.
+Trond Olsen (born 5 February 1984) is a Norwegian former professional footballer who played as a winger.

 Club career

-Born in Lyngen, the left-footed former under-21 international was picked up by Lillestrøm SK after the 2005 relegation of his former team Bodø/Glimt.
+Born in Lyngen Municipality in Troms county, Norway, the left-footed former under-21 international was picked up by Lillestrøm SK after the 2005 relegation of his former team Bodø/Glimt.
 Olsen returned to Bodø/Glimt later in the same year.